NiklasRosenstein/python-builddsl/docs/content/introduction.md

 # Introduction

-Craftr DSL is a Python superset language inspired by Gradle.
-It was designed for as the main configuration language for the [Craftr build system](https://github.com/craftr-build).
-Albeit as of writing this (Feb 27, 2022), the Craftr build system itself is not mature, the DSL is relatively stable.
+BuildDSL is a Python superset language inspired by Gradle.

 It introduces additional syntactic constructs into the language, such as paren-less function calls, colon keyword arguments, paren-less line-spanning statements without newline escaping and multi-line lambdas (called "closures").